 The plugin saves the open/closed state of the layer.
 So if you delete the layer then at the next JOSM session the OpenStreetCam layer will not be loaded by default.
 A previously deleted OpenStreetCam layer can be activated again from the Imagery menu.

 The panel also has a number of action buttons on the bottom.
-These are for filtering, next/previous image loading, centering the map, opening image web page and giving feedback.
-Image related actions are enabled only when the image is showing in the panel.
+These are for filtering, next/previous image loading, centering the map, opening the image web page, and giving feedback.
+Image-related actions are enabled only when the image is showing in the panel.

 These features will be discussed in the next sections.